ShuaiGitHub/treeSearcher/README.md

 # treeSearcher

 ### Goal of this Project
   The java package generates a random binary tree with <int> as each node's value.
-The goal of this project is to implement search function by RC admission.
+The goal of this project is to implement search function for RC admission.
 There are two requirments for the search function to be finished: 1) return the node if it is found 2) return null if it is not found in the given tree.

 ### How to run this package
     1. download the whole zip file to your local path.
 Unzip it.